microcraft/BungeePermsEx/README.md

 **Permissions:**

-`bungeeperms.help` - help command
+`bungeepermsex.help` - help command
-`bungeeperms.reload` - reload command
+`bungeepermsex.reload` - reload command
-`bungeeperms.users` - for listing defined users
+`bungeepermsex.users` - for listing defined users
-`bungeeperms.user.info` - for showing info of a user
+`bungeepermsex.user.info` - for showing info of a user
-`bungeeperms.user.delete` - for deleting a user
+`bungeepermsex.user.delete` - for deleting a user
-`bungeeperms.user.perms.add` - for adding permissions to a user
+`bungeepermsex.user.perms.add` - for adding permissions to a user
-`bungeeperms.user.perms.remove` - for removing permissions from a user
+`bungeepermsex.user.perms.remove` - for removing permissions from a user
-`bungeeperms.user.perms.has` - for checking permissions of a user
+`bungeepermsex.user.perms.has` - for checking permissions of a user
-`bungeeperms.user.perms.list` - for listing the permissions of a user
+`bungeepermsex.user.perms.list` - for listing the permissions of a user
-`bungeeperms.user.group.add` - for adding a group to a user
+`bungeepermsex.user.group.add` - for adding a group to a user
-`bungeeperms.user.group.remove` - for removing a group from a user
+`bungeepermsex.user.group.remove` - for removing a group from a user
-`bungeeperms.user.group.set` - for setting a group as the main group of a user
+`bungeepermsex.user.group.set` - for setting a group as the main group of a user
-`bungeeperms.user.groups` - for listing a user's groups
+`bungeepermsex.user.groups` - for listing a user's groups
-`bungeeperms.groups` - for listing defined groups
+`bungeepermsex.groups` - for listing defined groups
-`bungeeperms.group.info` - for showing info of a group
+`bungeepermsex.group.info` - for showing info of a group
-`bungeeperms.group.create` - for creating a group
+`bungeepermsex.group.create` - for creating a group
-`bungeeperms.group.delete` - for deleting a group
+`bungeepermsex.group.delete` - for deleting a group
-`bungeeperms.group.inheritances.add` - for adding an inheritance to a group
+`bungeepermsex.group.inheritances.add` - for adding an inheritance to a group
-`bungeeperms.group.inheritances.remove` - for removing an inheritance of a group
+`bungeepermsex.group.inheritances.remove` - for removing an inheritance of a group
-`bungeeperms.group.rank` - for setting the rank to a group
+`bungeepermsex.group.rank` - for setting the rank to a group
-`bungeeperms.group.default` - for determining whether the group is a default group
+`bungeepermsex.group.default` - for determining whether the group is a default group
-`bungeeperms.group.display` - for setting a display name to a group
+`bungeepermsex.group.display` - for setting a display name to a group
-`bungeeperms.group.prefix` - for setting a prefix to a group
+`bungeepermsex.group.prefix` - for setting a prefix to a group
-`bungeeperms.group.suffix` - for setting a suffix to a group
+`bungeepermsex.group.suffix` - for setting a suffix to a group
-`bungeeperms.group.perms.add` - for adding permissions to a group
+`bungeepermsex.group.perms.add` - for adding permissions to a group
-`bungeeperms.group.perms.remove` - for removeing permissions from a user
+`bungeepermsex.group.perms.remove` - for removeing permissions from a user
-`bungeeperms.group.perms.has` - for checking permissions of a user
+`bungeepermsex.group.perms.has` - for checking permissions of a user
-`bungeeperms.group.perms.list` - for listing permissions of a user
+`bungeepermsex.group.perms.list` - for listing permissions of a user
-`bungeeperms.promote` - for promoting a user
+`bungeepermsex.promote` - for promoting a user
-`bungeeperms.demote` - for demoting a user
+`bungeepermsex.demote` - for demoting a user
-`bungeeperms.cleanup` - for cleanup
+`bungeepermsex.cleanup` - for cleanup
-`bungeeperms.format` - for formatting
+`bungeepermsex.format` - for formatting
-`bungeeperms.backend` - for showing the currently used backend or changing it
+`bungeepermsex.backend` - for showing the currently used backend or changing it
-`bungeeperms.migrate` - for migrating backend, uuid use and uuid-player database
+`bungeepermsex.migrate` - for migrating backend, uuid use and uuid-player database
-`bungeeperms.uuid` - for uuid command
+`bungeepermsex.uuid` - for uuid command

 **Commands:**

-`/bungeeperms` - Welcomes you to BungeePerms
+`/bpex` - Welcomes you to BungeePermsEx
-`/bungeeperms help` - Shows the help
+`/bpex help` - Shows the help
-`/bungeeperms reload` - Reloads the permissions
+`/bpex reload` - Reloads the permissions
-`/bungeeperms users` - Lists the users (add '-c' for counting)
+`/bpex users` - Lists the users (add '-c' for counting)
-`/bungeeperms user <username/uuid> add <permission> [server] [world]` - adds a permission to the given user
+`/bpex user <username/uuid> add <permission> [server] [world]` - adds a permission to the given user
-`/bungeeperms user <username/uuid> remove <permission> [server] [world]` - remove a permission from the given user
+`/bpex user <username/uuid> remove <permission> [server] [world]` - remove a permission from the given user
-`/bungeeperms user <username/uuid> has <permission> [server] [world]` - checks if the given user has the given permission
+`/bpex user <username/uuid> has <permission> [server] [world]` - checks if the given user has the given permission
-`/bungeeperms user <username/uuid> list` - lists the permissions of the given user
+`/bpex user <username/uuid> list` - lists the permissions of the given user
-`/bungeeperms user <username/uuid> groups` - lists the groups the given user is in
+`/bpex user <username/uuid> groups` - lists the groups the given user is in
-`/bungeeperms user <username/uuid> info` - shows group, .. info
+`/bpex user <username/uuid> info` - shows group, .. info
-`/bungeeperms user <username/uuid> delete` - deletes a user
+`/bpex user <username/uuid> delete` - deletes a user
-`/bungeeperms user <username/uuid> addgroup <groupname>` - add a group to a user
+`/bpex user <username/uuid> addgroup <groupname>` - add a group to a user
-`/bungeeperms user <username/uuid> removegroup <groupname>` - remove a group from a user
+`/bpex user <username/uuid> removegroup <groupname>` - remove a group from a user
-`/bungeeperms user <username/uuid> setgroup <groupname>` - sets the main group for a user
+`/bpex user <username/uuid> setgroup <groupname>` - sets the main group for a user

-`/bungeeperms groups` - Lists the groups
+`/bpex groups` - Lists the groups
-`/bungeeperms group <groupname> add <permission> [server] [world]` - adds a permission to the given group
+`/bpex group <groupname> add <permission> [server] [world]` - adds a permission to the given group
-`/bungeeperms group <groupname> remove <permission> [server] [world]` - remove a permission from the given group
+`/bpex group <groupname> remove <permission> [server] [world]` - remove a permission from the given group
-`/bungeeperms group <groupname> has <permission> [server] [world]` - checks if the given groupname has the given permission
+`/bpex group <groupname> has <permission> [server] [world]` - checks if the given groupname has the given permission
-`/bungeeperms group <groupname> list` - lists the permissions of the given group
+`/bpex group <groupname> list` - lists the permissions of the given group
-`/bungeeperms group <groupname> info` - shows info to a group
+`/bpex group <groupname> info` - shows info to a group
-`/bungeeperms group <groupname> create` - creates a new group
+`/bpex group <groupname> create` - creates a new group
-`/bungeeperms group <groupname> delete` - deletes a group
+`/bpex group <groupname> delete` - deletes a group
-`/bungeeperms group <groupname> addinherit <group>` - adds an inheritance to a group
+`/bpex group <groupname> addinherit <group>` - adds an inheritance to a group
-`/bungeeperms group <groupname> removeinherit <group>` - removes an inheritance from a group
+`/bpex group <groupname> removeinherit <group>` - removes an inheritance from a group
-`/bungeeperms group <groupname> rank <new rank>` - sets the rank for a group
+`/bpex group <groupname> rank <new rank>` - sets the rank for a group
-`/bungeeperms group <groupname> ladder <new ladder>` - sets the ladderfor a group
+`/bpex group <groupname> ladder <new ladder>` - sets the ladderfor a group
-`/bungeeperms group <groupname> default <true|false>` - determines whether the group is default
+`/bpex group <groupname> default <true|false>` - determines whether the group is default
-`/bungeeperms group <groupname> display <displayname>` - set the displayname for the group
+`/bpex group <groupname> display <displayname>` - set the displayname for the group
-`/bungeeperms group <groupname> prefix <prefix>` - sets the prefix for the group
+`/bpex group <groupname> prefix <prefix>` - sets the prefix for the group
-`/bungeeperms group <groupname> suffix <suffix>` - sets the suffix for the group
+`/bpex group <groupname> suffix <suffix>` - sets the suffix for the group

-`/bungeeperms promote <username/uuid> [ladder]` - promotes the given user to the next rank [in the give ladder]
+`/bpex promote <username/uuid> [ladder]` - promotes the given user to the next rank [in the give ladder]
-`/bungeeperms demote <username/uuid> [ladder]` - demotes the given user to the previous rank [in the give ladder]
+`/bpex demote <username/uuid> [ladder]` - demotes the given user to the previous rank [in the give ladder]
-`/bungeeperms format` - Reformates the permission.yml or mysql table - BE CAREFUL
+`/bpex format` - Reformates the permission.yml or mysql table - BE CAREFUL
-`/bungeeperms cleanup` - Cleans up the permission.yml or mysql table - !BE VERY CAREFUL! - removes a lot of players from the permissions.yml if configured
+`/bpex cleanup` - Cleans up the permission.yml or mysql table - !BE VERY CAREFUL! - removes a lot of players from the permissions.yml if configured
-`/bungeeperms migrate backend [yaml|mysql|mysql2]` - Shows the used permissions database (file or mysql table) [or migrates to the given database] - BungeePerms needs a mysql account on your server and general table permissions
+`/bpex migrate backend [yaml|mysql]` - Shows the used permissions database (file or mysql table) [or migrates to the given database] - BungeePermsEx needs a mysql account on your server and general table permissions
-`/bungeeperms migrate useuuid [true|false]` - Shows whether uuids are used for player identification [or migrates the database]
+`/bpex migrate useuuid [true|false]` - Shows whether uuids are used for player identification [or migrates the database]
-`/bungeeperms migrate uuidplayerdb [none|yaml|mysql]` - Shows the used uuid-player database (none, file or mysql table) [or migrates to the given database]
+`/bpex migrate uuidplayerdb [none|yaml|mysql]` - Shows the used uuid-player database (none, file or mysql table) [or migrates to the given database]